suff3r1ng/rice_dispenser-/README.md

 ## 5. Restart the App

-After updating the credentials, restart the app.
-It will now connect to your real Supabase database instead of using demo data.
+After updating the environment variables, restart the app.
+It will now connect to your real Supabase database instead of using demo mode.

 ## Troubleshooting

-If you encounter any issues:
+### Connection Issues

+If you see the error "Failed to initialize app" with a SocketException or ClientException:

+1. **Check your internet connection** - Make sure you have internet access
+2. **Verify credentials** - Double-check that your Supabase URL and anon key are correct
+3. **Temporarily use demo mode** - If you're still having issues, set `USE_DEMO_MODE=true` in the `.env` file until you can resolve the connection issues
+4. **Check Supabase status** - Make sure your Supabase project is active and not paused
+5. **Network restrictions** - Some networks might block certain connections; try on a different network

+### Database Tables Not Found

+If tables are missing:

+1. Use the Database Management screen to generate the SQL schema
+2. Copy the generated SQL and run it in the Supabase SQL Editor
+3. Check the Supabase dashboard to verify tables were created

+### General Issues

 - Check the app logs for error messages
 - Verify your Supabase credentials are correct
 - Make sure your database tables are properly created